srlog/Autom/readme.md

 ## Future Enhancements

 - Integration of Playwright for robust browser control.
-- Expansion to include more APIs (Google Drive, Slack, etc.).
+- Expansion to include more APIs (Google Drive, Slack, Telegram, etc.).
-- Voice-based interaction capabilities.
+- Voice-based interaction capabilities using Elevenlabs.
 - Deployment of the local automation server for remote access.

 ---